AndreasMadsen/stable-nalu/README.md

 #### ICLR 2020 (In-review)

-The main paper, that analyses the challenges in NALU and propose several improvements. **This is under double-blind peer-review, please respect our anonymity and reference https://openreview.net/forum?id=H1gNOeHKPS and not this repository!**
+Our main contribution, which includes a theoretical analysis of the optimization challenges with the NALU.
+Based on these difficulties we propose several improvements. **This is under double-blind peer-review, please respect our anonymity and reference https://openreview.net/forum?id=H1gNOeHKPS and not this repository!**

 ```bib
 @inproceedings{mnu-madsen-johansen-2020,